PrabhukumarSivamoorthy/PrabhukumarSivamoorthy/README.md

 ## 💁‍♂️ About me 👨🏽‍💻

  Currently, I am in a process of constructing  and updating  my github profile.
-Stay stunned for further udpates
+Stay stunned for further udpates.

+ Here are some updates.

 - 🔭 I’m currently working on [Mini Projects for Students](https://github.com/Prabhu-s-mini-projects/tiny-python-tasks)

-- 🌱 I’m currently learning **Machine learning and Artificial intelligence**
+- 🌱 I’m also learning **Machine learning and Artificial intelligence**

 - 🏗️ I recently build a [US states Guessing Game for Students and Friends](https://github.com/Prabhu-s-mini-projects/tiny-python-tasks/tree/main/US_state_Game)